p3l6/blog/about/now.md

 ## Work

-I am a Senior macOS Engineer at Boombox, developing their desktop file sync application.
+I am a Software Engineer at CrowdStrike, working on their macOS sensor team.

 ## Bagpipes